-Further, section 6(1A) which provides for "Deemed Resident" is applicable from financial year commencing from 1 April 2020.
-If an Individual being a Citizen of India having total Indian Income (i.e. income other than income from foreign sources) exceeding Rs 1.5 million, shall be deemed to be resident of India in any financial year, if he is not liable to tax in any other country or territory by reason of his domicile or residence or any other criteria of similar nature.
+Section 6(1A) of the IT Act which provides for "Deemed Resident" is applicable from financial year commencing from 1 April 2020.
+An Individual being a Citizen of India having total Indian taxable Income (i.e. income other than income from foreign sources) exceeding Rs 1.5 million, shall be deemed to be resident of India in any financial year, if he is not liable to tax in any other country or territory by reason of his domicile or residence or any other criteria of similar nature.
 However, such a person shall be treated as Resident but Not Ordinarily Resident (RNOR) and his entire global income will not be subject to tax.

-"Liable to Tax" as defined by Finance Act 2021:
+"Liable to Tax" as defined by the Finance Act 2021:

 Earlier, the term "liable to tax" was not defined under the IT Act nor in the DTAAs.
-However, the Finance Act, 2021 has defined this term "Liable to tax" in relation to a person and with reference to a country, means that there is an income-tax liability on such person under the law of that country for the time being in force and shall include a person who has subsequently been exempted from such liability under the law of that country.
+Section 2(29A) of the IT Act vide amendment brought in by the Finance Act, 2021 has defined this term "Liable to tax" in relation to a person and with reference to a country, means that there is an income-tax liability on such person under the law of that country for the time being in force and shall include a person who has subsequently been exempted from such liability under the law of that country.

-The below-mentioned Flowchart provides an overview of the determination of Residential status:
+The below-mentioned flowchart provides an overview of the determination of Residential status: